S-DeHerrera-Neil/COSC/Bash_README.md

 # 07/23

-### awk (advanced language in bash)
+### awk (Advanced Pattern-Matching language in bash.

-       * Pattern-Matching language.
 Matches data by regular expression and performs actions based on the data.

 * $ awk fakepasswd | awk -F: '{print $1}'